xcat2/confluent-docs/docs/miscellaneous/proxmoxguide.md

 pvm1: Network adapter net0 MAC Address 1: BC:24:11:FF:33:88
 ```

-As well as nodepower, nodesetboot, and by extension nodeboot.
+As well as `nodepower`, `nodesetboot`, and by extension `nodeboot`.
 Other confluent commands are not supported at this time.